lucasdegeorge/DiffEvals/README.md

 ## Looping over the real loader and fake loader separately.
 This is done ... #
 # ... as the real dataset and fake dataset might have different number of ... #
 # ... samples.
-In case you have same samples, please use one loop for both. ##
+In case you have same number of samples, please use one loop for both. ##
 for real_images in tqdm(real_loader, total=len(real_loader)):
     gen_metrics.update(real_images.to("cuda"), real=True)